-VPC peering does not support transitive peering relationships.
-In a VPC peering connection, the VPC does not have access to any other VPCs that the peer VPC may be peered with even if established entirely within your own AWS account
+Does not support transitive peering relationships i.e. the VPC does not have access to any other VPCs that the peer VPC may be peered with even if established entirely within your own AWS account

 In a VPC peering connection, the VPC does not have access to any other connection that the peer VPC may have and vice versa.
 Connections that the peer VPC can include